Pasi-D/tigerhall-content/README.md

 This project is integrated with [playwright](https://playwright.dev/) for E2E testing.

+**Before running the tests locally make sure you have the development server started.**

 You can use below commands to run test cases.

 > #### Run the E2E tests